iai-group/DialogueKit/docs/source/dialogue_representation.rst

 DialogueKit is shipped with:

 * **SlotValueAnnotation** :py:mod:`dialoguekit.core.slot_value_annotation`: slot-value pairs, where a slot refers to an entity or a property in the domain.
+For example, the utterance *"This dish costs $10."* can be annotated with the slot-value pair *price: 10*.
+Additionally, the slot-value annotation can store the start and end character positions of the value in the utterance.

 Other types of annotation can be implemented by inheriting from :py:class:`dialoguekit.core.annotation.Annotation`.